Study Finds Link Between Hair Straighteners and Uterine Cancer

 Get a Free Ultra Sheen Hair Relaxer Lawsuit Evaluation With Our Attorneys

-The Products Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Ultra Sheen Hair Relaxer Lawsuits.
+The Products Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Ultra Sheen Hair Relaxer Lawsuits.
 We are handling individual litigation nationwide and currently accepting new cases in all 50 states.

 Again, if you or a loved one was diagnosed with uterine cancer, breast cancer, endometriosis, or uterine fibroids after using Ultra Sheen Hair Relaxer, you should contact our law firm immediately.
 You may be entitled to compensation by filing an Ultra Sheen Hair Relaxer Lawsuit and our product liability lawyers can help.